Two Mile Ash

 Two Mile Ash is a district of north-west Milton Keynes in Buckinghamshire, England, two miles south of Stony Stratford, just off Watling Street.
 The district was named after the Two Mile Ash toll gate on Watling Street.
 It is one of the larger districts, but a large part of its area is taken up by Abbey Hill, an 18-hole golf course.
 Consequently, many of the streets here are named after famous golf courses.
 The district was one of the first to be built in the (mainly) private housing period of the development of Milton Keynes.
 It is in Abbey Hill civil parish.

 The main spine of the area is The High Street with facilities running off it.
 Three other main roads are named Church Hill, Clay Hill and Corn Hill, all of which provide exits from the district.
 Fairways is another exit road, which lies near the Abbey Hill Golf Course.
-Two Mile Ash provides space for one half of this course, the other half is in neighbouring Kiln Farm, accessed by a foot bridge.
+Two Mile Ash provides space for one half of this course, the other half is in Kiln Farm, accessed by a foot bridge over Monks Way.

-There is a lot of variety in the housing.
 There is a scheme of Findlandia super-insulated houses in Calewen and some very distinctive shared ownership homes in the High Street.
-It has two schools (Two Mile Ash Middle School and Ashbrook First School), two pre-schools (Two Mile Ash Pre-school and Helping Hands) and it also has three churches.
+It has two schools and two pre-schools.
+It also has three churches.

 Place name

 The name is shown on a map dated 1559 as "Mile Ash" as a tree on a mound with Watling Street passing either side.
 During the early 17th century, the section of Watling Street between Hockliffe and Dunchurch (and thus serving this neighborhood) became a turnpike.
 A toll-gate, the "Twomile Ash Toll Gate" was located here, and it was from this that Milton Keynes Development Corporation took the district name.
-By the First Edition of the Ordnance Survey (1846), a building is shown beside the road, called "Twomile Ash".
+By the 1885 edition of the Ordnance Survey six-inch map, a building is shown beside the road, called "Twomile Ash".